How Much Does a Wheelchair Ramp Cost in 2025?

 Mini-Ramp

-You can purchase a mini-ramp for just over $100.
-Mini ramps are typically 30 inches wide by 3 feet long and are designed to allow passage over a raised threshold or between split levels up to a height of about one stair step.
-Most are made of aluminum to make them lightweight and easy to transport.
+Mini ramps are the most budget-friendly, costing between $100 and $200.
+They’re typically 30 inches wide by three feet long and designed to allow passage over a raised threshold or between split levels up to a height of about one stair step.
+Most are made of aluminum, making them lightweight and easy to transport.

 Portable

-Portable ramps are available in lengths of 3 feet to 10 feet and cost between $100 and $2,000, depending on the type.
-Typically used for getting into automobiles or slightly elevated entranceways, portable ramps can’t be used to access more than two vertical steps due to their limited length.
-For example, a 5-foot ramp can only rise 5 inches per ADA guidelines.
-Portable ramps can also be difficult to set up and take down without assistance.
+Portable ramps are available in lengths of three feet to 10 feet and cost between $100 and $2,000, depending on the type.
+Typically used for getting into automobiles or slightly elevated entranceways, portable ramps can’t access more than two vertical steps due to their limited length.
+For example, a 5-foot ramp can only rise five inches per ADA guidelines.
+Portable ramps can also be challenging to set up and take down without assistance.

-These are common types of portable ramps and their general costs:
+Common types of portable ramps and their general costs include:

 • Folding: $100–$1,000; also called suitcase or multifold; one or more folds for portability